nikolasscoolis/Elist-Electronics/README.md

 ### Product Performance:

 * 85% of the company's orders are from just three products, Gaming Monitor, Apple AirPods Headphones, and Samsung Charging Cable Pack.
-These three products accounted for $3.5M revenue in 2022, 70% of the company's total.
+These three products accounted for $3.5M in revenue in 2022, 70% of the company's total.
 * In the headphones category, the Bose SoundSport Headphones have underperformed, contributing to less than 1% of total revenues and orders despite being, on average, $40 cheaper than the well-performing AirPods.
-* The accessory category continues to grow as share of orders, now at 32% in 2022, up from 21% in 2020.
+* The accessory category continues to grow as a share of orders, now at 32% in 2022, up from 21% in 2020.
 However, accessories remain less than 4% of total revenue.
 * The company is heavily reliant on the continued popularity of Apple products, with the brand accounting for 47% of total revenue in 2022.
 Apple's iPhone has yet to make an impact though, registering less than 1% of orders in 2022.

 ### Loyalty Program

-* The loyalty program has been growing in popularity since it's implementation in 2019.
+* The loyalty program has been growing in popularity since its implementation in 2019.
 Members as a share of revenue peaked in April 2022 at 62%.
 On an annual basis, members have increased to 55% of revenue, up from 8% in 2019.
 * In 2022, loyalty members spent almost $35 more on average than non-members ($251 to $216).
 Annual order value (AOV) for members has steadily increased year-over-year, climbing 1.1% from 2021 despite overall AOV declines.
 * Non-members have historically outspent on their first orders with the company, but on returning orders members outspent by nearly $60 in 2022.